 Holocene development of Kamchatka

 I participated in the Swedish polar expedition Beringia 2005 to the peninsula of Kamchatka in eastern Russia organized by the Swedish Polar Research Secretariat.
-The peninsula was prohibited military territory until the collapse of the Soviet Union in early 1990s and has a sparse population of about 400,000 contributing to the preservation of a relatively unexplored and pristine terrain.
+The peninsula was prohibited military territory until the collapse of the Soviet Union in early 1990's and has a sparse population of about 400,000 contributing to the preservation of a relatively unexplored and pristine terrain.
 The project aims to use lake sediments and peat sequences to interpret climate and environmental development of Kamchatka in the last 10,000 years.
-The sampled material is analyzed for diatoms, pollen, chironomids, stable isotopes, volcanic tephras and testate amoebaes, in close collaboration with researchers from Lund University, Queens University of Belfast, University College London, Natural History Museum in London and Alfred Wegener Institute in Germany.
+The sampled material has been analysed for diatoms, pollen, chironomids, stable isotopes, volcanic tephras and testate amoebaes, in close collaboration with researchers from Lund University, Queen's University of Belfast, University College London, Natural History Museum in London and Alfred Wegener Institute in Germany.